 SECTION 5.
 VOTING.

 Decisions shall be by a simple majority of those present and voting.
-The President may exercise a casting vote if the need arises.
+The Chair may exercise a casting vote if the need arises.

 SECTION 6.
 PARLIAMENTARY PROCEDURE

-Robert’s Rules of Order shall govern parliamentary procedure unless otherwise specified.
+Robert’s Rules of Order shall serve as a guideline for parliamentary procedure unless otherwise specified.